Jonah Heim Player Props: Rangers vs. Royals

-On Tuesday, Jonah Heim (on the back of going 2-for-3 with a home run and an RBI) and the Texas Rangers play the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
+On Wednesday, Jonah Heim (on the back of going 1-for-5 with a home run and three RBI) and the Texas Rangers face the Kansas City Royals, whose starting pitcher will be Brad Keller.
 First pitch is at 8:05 PM ET.

-He hit a home run while going 2-for-3 in his most recent game against the Royals.
+He racked up three RBI (going 1-for-5 with a home run) in his previous game against the Royals.

 Jonah Heim Game Info & Props vs. the Royals